melaniemkwon/melaniemkwon.github.io/_posts/2017-09-09-haskell-goldbach.md

 It's free to read online and an excellent resource for coders with experience in imperative programming languages (C, C++, Java, Python...)

-For practice, below is an implementation of [Goldbach's Other Conjecture](https://projecteuler.net/problem=46).
+For practice, below is my implementation of [Goldbach's Other Conjecture](https://projecteuler.net/problem=46).

 {% highlight haskell %}